 To reverse diabetes, you’re going to need to make big changes to your diet.
 You can’t continue eating Snicker’s bars and expect qigong to just fix everything.

 What if there are no cases of spontaneous remission for your disorder?

 Like the woman I mentioned above: Just because qigong can’t regrow her limb does’t mean she shouldn’t practice!

 Imagine a TV commercial for qigong similar to the pharmaceutical commercials.

 But instead of the nasty side effects that they always mention, imagine this:

 Side effects may include higher energy levels, better immune resistance, improved digestion, and elevated mood.

 If you prefer things neat and tidy, then I can do that for you.
 Here’s a simple flowchart for you:

 Mindfully yours, Sifu Anthony I’m Anthony Korahais, and I used qigong to heal from clinical depression, low back pain, anxiety, and chronic fatigue.
-I’ve already taught thousands of people from all over the world to use qigong for their own stubborn health issues.
-I teach online courses, and also lead in-person retreats and workshops.
+I’ve already taught thousands of people from all over the world how to use qigong for their own stubborn health challenges.
+As the director of Flowing Zen and a board member for the National Qigong Association, I'm fully committed to helping people with these arts.
+In addition to my blog, I also teach online courses and offer in-person retreats and workshops.